alienresident/sakai-portal-assets/documentation/Morpheus-worklist.md

-# New Optional Responsive Portal
+### MORPHEUS
+Mobile Optimized Responsive Portal for Higher Education Using Sass

 New UI for Sakai CLE (10).
 A new (responsive) User Interface portal skin initiative is in development.
 Help contribute ideas, design, and code towards a new style guide  and design pattern library.

 ## Current Dev Questions